Bonemind/assortedscripts/sheet-update-watch/README.md

 ## Sheet watcher

-A buildable docker image that watches a google sheet and sends notifications through notifymyandroid if nothing was filled in.
+A buildable docker image that watches a google sheet and sends notifications through pushover if nothing was filled in.

 ### Setup